CDR plasma model

 const Real a_kappa) const = 0;

-@brief Compute velocities for the CDR equations
+@brief Compute drift velocities for all CDR species.

-@param[in] a_time Time
+@param[in] a_time Current simulation time.

-@param[in] a_pos Position
+@param[in] a_pos Physical position.

-@param[in] a_E Electric field
+@param[in] a_E Electric field vector.

-@param[in] a_cdrDensities CDR densities
+@param[in] a_cdrDensities CDR species densities.

 */